 M. M Ali.-I am very glad that you rule that against me.
-Not only has the judge ruled against the King, but recently in the Legislative Assembly a Moslem member proposed a resolution recommending to the Government that no servant of the Government and particularly no Mahomedan soldier should be asked to go against the law of his religion, and what did the Viceroy
+Not only has the judge ruled against the King, but recently in the Legislative Assembly a Moslem member proposed a resolution recommending to the Government that no servant of the Government and particularly no Mahomedan soldier should be asked to go against the Prime Minister and to other members of law of his religion, and what did the Viceroy the Cabinet!
+But for the same we are now do?
+He disallowed the resolution.

 However, I now come to the first charge against us on which you have to sit here merely as Assessors.
-But in any case I can address you, gentlemen, though I have now to address you as assesors.
-You have been told and have seen for yourselves that not a single witness was put into the box to prove that there was at any time any agreement.
+But in any case I can address you, gentlemen, though I have now to address you as assesors. have been told and have seen for yourselves that not a single witness was put into the box to prove that there was at any time any agreement.
 My friend here asked you to take that on presumption.
 What a presumption: Are you going to hang us merely for this presumption for which there is not the slightest piece of evidence -absolutely none?